jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 Jalapeno breaks the data collection and warehousing problem down into a series of components and services:
 - **Data Collector** services such as GoBMP and Telegraf collect network topology and statistics and publish to Kafka
-- **Data Processor** services such as "Topology" (and other future services) subscribe to Kafka topics and write the data they receive to databases
+- **Data Processor** services such as "Topology", and the "Graph" services we'll deploy in this lab, subscribe to Kafka topics and write the data they receive to databases
 - **Kafka** is used as a message bus between Collectors and Processors
 - **Arango GraphDB** is used for modeling topology data
 - **InfluxDB** is used for warehousing statistical time-series data
-- **Grafana**: is used for visualizing the Influx time-series data and supports user creation of custom dashboards
+- **Grafana**: is used for visualizing the Influx time-series data and supports user creation of custom dashboards (not currentlyused in this lab)
 - **REST API**: is used as a communication layer between the Jalapeno UI and external applications or clients, and the Jalapeno GraphDB
 - **Jalapeno UI**: is a web application that allows users to interact with the Jalapeno topology model and path calculation tools.
-Note: the UI is still under construction, so not all functionality is available yet.
+Note: the UI is still a work in progress, so not all functionality is available yet.

 One of the primary goals of the Jalapeno project is to be flexible and extensible.
-In the future we expect Jalapeno might support any number of data collectors and processors.
-For example the could be a collector/processor pair that creates an LLDP Topology model in the graphDB.
+In the future we expect Jalapeno could support any number of data collectors and processors.
+For example there could be a collector/processor pair that creates an LLDP Topology model in the graphDB.
 Netflow data could be incorporated via a future integration with a tool like [pmacct](http://www.pmacct.net/).
 Or an operator might already have a telemetry stack and could choose to selectively integrate Jalapeno's GoBMP/Topology/GraphDB modules into an existing environment running Kafka.
 We also envision future integrations with other API-driven data warehouses such as Cisco ThousandEyes: https://www.thousandeyes.com/

 ## Validate Jalapeno

-The Jalapeno package is preinstalled and running on the **Jalapeno** VM
+The Jalapeno package is preinstalled and running on the **Jalapeno** VM (198.18.128.101).

-1. Verify k8s pods are running (note, some pods may initially be in a *CrashLoopBackOff* state.
+1. SSH to the Jalapeno VM and verify k8s pods are running.
+Note, some pods may initially be in a *CrashLoopBackOff* state.
 These should resolve after 2-3 minutes).
 For those students new to Kubernetes you can reference this cheat sheet [HERE](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

-    - ssh to Jalapeno VM
     ```
     ssh cisco@198.18.128.101
     ```